 - Federal Supplemental Education Opportunity Grant (annual amount varies from year to year); is need-based; limited funding available.

-- North Dakota State Grant ($1,500 annually for the 2012-13 school year for eligible University of Jamestown students); eligibility determined by state guidelines.
-In order to be considered for a North Dakota State Grant, your FAFSA form needs to be processed by April 15.
+- North Dakota State Grant (up to $1950 annually for the 2016-2017 school year for eligible students); eligibility determined by state guidelines.

 - North Dakota Academic Scholarship/North Dakota Career and Technical Education Scholarship ($1500/year to be reviewed each semester for minimum 2.75 GPA); eligibility based upon ACT or WorkKeys scores and determined by state guidelines.
 The student must be enrolled for at least 12 hours the first two semesters and 15 hours each term thereafter.

-- North Dakota Scholars – full-tuition scholarships (shared by the state and University of Jamestown); merit-based (ACT score) as determined by state guidelines; required to maintain cumulative GPA’s of 3.5.
+- North Dakota Scholars – full-tuition scholarships (shared by the state and University of Jamestown); merit-based (ACT score) as determined by state guidelines; 3.5 GPA required to maintain scholarship.

-- North Dakota Indian Scholarships – ranges from $800 – $2000/year; merit and need-based; must maintain minimum 2.0 GPA; eligibility determined by state guidelines.
+- North Dakota Indian Scholarships – $650/semester undergraduate maximum, $970/semester graduate maximum; merit and need-based; must maintain minimum 2.0 GPA; eligibility determined by state guidelines.

 University of Jamestown may have need-based funding available to qualifying students.
 Please complete the FAFSA for determination of your eligibility for this funding.